Dating Quiz

 It's better to decline the offer and set expectations with them about your needs for consistency and follow through - unless you would like this breadcrumbing behavior to continue.

 Most people who are breadcrumbing will deny that they are doing it.
-If you confront them about this conduct, they could either act like they are somehow the victim of uncontrollable circumstances or blame you for their absence by claiming that you should have reached out to check on them.
+If you confront them about this conduct, they could either act like they are somehow the victim of uncontrollable circumstances. blame you for their absence by claiming that you should have reached out to check on them, or give some vague excuse about being busy.

 4. They choose unusual hours to communicate